tinysearch/tinysearch/README.md

 cargo install wasm-pack
 ```

-To optimize JavaScript, you'll also need
+To optimize the JavaScript output, you'll also need
 [terser](https://github.com/terser/terser):

 ```
 npm install terser -g
 ```

-If you want to make the WebAssembly as small as possible, we recommend that you
+If you want to make the WebAssembly as small as possible, we recommend to
 install [binaryen](https://github.com/WebAssembly/binaryen) as well.
 On macOS
-you can install it using homebrew like so:
+you can install it with [homebrew](https://brew.sh/):

 ```sh
 brew install binaryen
 ```

-Alternatively you can download the binary from the [release
+Alternatively, you can download the binary from the [release
 page](https://github.com/WebAssembly/binaryen/releases) or use your OS package
 manager.